Foreign Liaison Office

 • Allocating information related to possible market opportunities and providing information about the Parent Company and its products to the prospective Indian customers.

-Documents Required for Foreign Liaison Office
+Documents Required to set up a Foreign Liaison Office in India

 The documents required for registration of a Liaison Office (LO) in India depend on the mode of approval chosen by the parent company.
 Here are the basic documents required for registration of LO in India: